 Delayed cord clamping results in an infusion of stem cells, which plays a vital role in developing the immune, respiratory, cardiovascular, and nervous systems.

 So many beneficial internal functions take place with delayed cord clamping.
-If a baby has a severe birth problem, then with Delayed Cord Clamping, stem cells can help the baby to repair any brain damage during the complicated birth.
+If a baby has a severe birth problem, then with Delayed Cord Clamping, stem cells can help the baby repair any brain damage during the complicated birth.

-Delaying Cord Clamping for a premature baby
+Benefits of Delaying Cord Clamping for a Premature Baby

 Delayed cord clamping is a blessing for premature babies as they are born underweight and weaker than an average mature baby.
 Premature babies get tons of benefits with DCC:

-• Stabilized Blood Pressure
+- Stabilized Blood Pressure

-• Higher amount of red blood cells
+- A higher amount of red blood cells

-• They don’t rely on ventilation and oxygen for many days.
+- They don’t rely on ventilation and oxygen for many days.

-• They need less blood transfusion
+- They need less blood transfusion

-• Lower risk of hemorrhage
+- Lower risk of hemorrhage

-• They have a lower risk of any infection
+- They have a lower risk of any infection

-• They have a lower risk of anemia
+- They have a lower risk of anemia

-If you are aware of your pregnancy status and the risk of a premature baby, you definitely have to put DCC on your birth plan and discuss it with your delivery team.
+If you are aware of your pregnancy status and the risk of a premature baby, you have to put DCC on your birth plan and discuss it with your delivery team.

 Delayed cord clamping with C-Section